basak/svg-mail-merge/README.md

 1. Create text fields using Inkscape.
 Populate them with a single line of text.
+2. For QR codes, create a rectangle instead.
 2. Go to "Edit->XML Editor" in Inkscape.
-3. Select a text field, and then open it up to find the `tspan` tag.
+3. Select a field.
+For text fields, open it up to find the `tspan` tag.
+For rectangles, just the rectangle itself is fine.
-4. Name your text field by adding an attribute of key `class`.
+4. Name this object by adding an attribute of key `class`.
 The value of the attribute can be a field name of your choice.
-5. Group the text fields and any other design elements together.
+5. Group the fields and any other design elements together.
 6. Select the group.
 7. In the XML Editor, add an attribute of key `class` with a value of `template`.